Interview with Florian Renner, the 3rd Winner of Hum3d Survial Car Challenge

 Chaos Group: At the moment, our key development revolves around the completely upgraded and optimized rendering inside of V-Ray Next.
 We’ve already got a few blog posts actually that highlight some of the new features of V-Ray Next and there are more articles in the works.
 You’ll also see us at events worldwide and this year we’re excited to host our very own special event dedicated to artists and developers - Total Chaos.

-Fox Renderfarm: How about your thoughts on and how it can benefit CG artists?
+Fox Renderfarm: How about your thoughts on cloud rendering service and how it can benefit CG artists?

 Fox Renderfarm: How can Chaos Group work with Fox Renderfarm and what are the benefits that Chaos Group can offer to Fox Renderfarm's customers?

 Chaosgroup: Fox Renderfarm is one of Chaos Group’s main render farm partners in China as well as in Asia.
 As an authorized partner, Fox Renderfarm receives dedicated support from Chaos Group both in terms of account management and technical optimization expertise.
 This allows Fox to react quickly when helping customers and resolve even the most complex workflow issues with the help of Chaos Group’s developers.
 Moreover, Chaos Group and Fox are also looking to partner on initiatives related to the educational institutions in China which will lead to opening excellent opportunities to thousands of Chinese students interested in becoming V-Ray professionals.
 Boosting the awareness of V-Ray among Chinese users from as early stage in their professional careers as possible together with expanding the availability of Chaos Group’s products across China is at the very core of the partnership between both companies.
 We’re excited to have such a strong partner in China and we look forward to helping the CG industry in China with Fox Renderfarm.